 The listing rule 9.8.4 outlines a series of requirements for listed companies to disclose certain items.
-The Directors confirm that there are no disclosures required in relation to Listing Rule 9.8.4.
+The Directors confirm that the Company is required to make a disclosure in respect of the diversity requirements outlined in Listing Rule 9.8.6 (9).
+This disclosure can be found on page 56.
+There are no further disclosures required in relation to Listing Rule 9.8.4.